draperkm/rag_chat_with_websites/readme.md

 A Retrieval-Augmented Generation (RAG) is a method to improve domain-specific responses of large language models [13].
 The process starts with a retrieval task, searching for information semantically relevant to the user query within a specially created knowledge database.
 This database, known as a **vector store**, contains **embeddings (vectors)** that represent the documentation from which the model aims to extract information to include in a final enhanced prompt for the language model.
 The relevant context extracted in this search is then combined with the original prompt, extending the model's context window with necessary information.
 This preparatory step effectively increases the reliability of the model's responses by expanding the original prompt with pertinent data that the model will use to ground the response, and it is what characterizes a RAG application.
 A typical RAG setup consists of:

-- **Creating a Vector Store from the documentation**: Given a user query or prompt, the system searches through a knowledge source (a vector store with text embeddings) to find relevant documents or text snippets.
+### Creating a Vector Store from the documentation:

+Given a user query or prompt, the system searches through a knowledge source (a vector store with text embeddings) to find relevant documents or text snippets.
 The retrieval component typically employs some form of similarity or relevance scoring to determine which portions of the knowledge source are most pertinent to the input query [2].

 ![Splitter](docs/text_splitter.jpg)

-- **Generating a response after enhancing the promt**: After enhancing the prompt with retrieved documents or snippets, these are given to a large language model.
+### Generating a response after enhancing the promt:

+After enhancing the prompt with retrieved documents or snippets, these are given to a large language model.
 The model incorporates this additional context to generate responses that are more detailed and relevant, drawing on the factual content of the provided documents.
 This process allows the language model to produce answers that not only adhere more closely to the specifics of the query but also maintain a higher level of accuracy by leveraging the external information.
 [2].

 ![RAG Diagram 1](docs/RAG_diag_1.jpg)